1. RP is rare, but not ultra-thin

 RP often begins in childhood or early adulthood and accumulates over many years, creating a large prevalent patient pool.
 That structure is especially supportive for one-time treatment economics.

 The broad BCI market is publicly projected at roughly $13.9B in 2035 and approximately $16.1B in 2036 on a one-year CAGR extension[S20].
-The portion directly attributable to RP is modeled here at only about $0.52B.
-That is still only about 5% of RP’s 2036 pipeline valuation.
+The portion directly attributable to RP is modeled here at only about $0.54B.
+That is still only about 6% of RP’s 2036 R&D-capital / pipeline-value proxy.
 Even the more comparable public bionic-eye / visual-prosthesis market remains a secondary layer rather than the core RP value pool[S21].

 All three sit under “vision restoration,” but BCI remains only a small slice of the total RP opportunity.